seek-oss/braid-design-system/.changeset/fuzzy-cycles-dream.md

 Improved support for field buttons with browser extensions.

-Change to how internal padding is handled to better support a more browser extenstions.
+The implementation of internal spacing within fields has been adjusted to better support browser extensions for password managers.

 Affects the following components: